open-telemetry/oteps/text/0148-sampling-probability.md

 scenarios in which sampling is common.

 1. _Counter events:_ Each event represents a count, signifying the change in a sum.
-2. _Histogram events:_ Each event represents an individual variable, signifying new membership in a distribution.
+2. _Histogram events:_ Each event represents an individual variable, signifying membership in a distribution.

 A Tracing Span event qualifies as both of these cases simultaneously.
-It is a Counter event (of 1 span) and at least one Histogram event (e.g., one of latency, one of request size).
+It is at least one Counter event (e.g., one request, the number of bytes read) and at least one Histogram event (e.g., request latency, request size).

 In Metrics, [Statsd Counter and Histogram events meet this definition](https://github.com/statsd/statsd/blob/master/docs/metric_types.md#sampling).

-In both cases, the goal in sampling is to estimate something about the population, meaning all the events, using only the events that were selected in the sample.
+In both cases, the goal in sampling is to estimate the count of events in the whole population, meaning all the events, using only the events that were selected in the sample.

 ### Model and terminology

 This model is meant to apply in telemetry collection situations where individual events at an API boundary are sampled for collection.
+Once the process of sampling individual API-level events is understood, we will learn to apply these techniques for sampling aggregated data.

 In sampling, the term _sampling design_ refers to how sampling probability is decided and the term _sample frame_ refers to how events are organized into discrete populations.

 For example, a simple design uses uniform probability, and a simple framing technique is to collect one sample per distinct span name.

-After executing a sampling design over a frame, each item selected in the sample will have known _inclusion probability_, that determines how likely the item was to be selected.
+After executing a sampling design over a frame, each item selected in the sample will have known _inclusion probability_, that determines how likely the item was to being selected.
 Implicitly, all the items that were not selected for the sample have zero inclusion probability.

 Descriptive words that are often used to describe sampling designs: